spike-rabbit/element/docs/components/layout-navigation/application-header.md

 ![Application header](images/application-header.png)

-There are variations of the *Application header*: Standard version and [with Launchpad](launchpad.md) support.
+There are variations of the application header: Standard version and [with launchpad](launchpad.md) support.

 ### When to use